jacobjanak/VideaHealth/README.md

 [Image of refined data]()

-Our results were good, achieving both a precision and recall of about 0.79.
 We used a non-maximum suppression algorithm to correctly output the boxes.
 Non-maximum suppression is a common technique to filter the predictions of object detectors.
-We also wrote a seperate algorithm to assign the correct numbers to each tooth according to this chart:
+We also wrote a seperate algorithm to assign the correct numbers to each tooth.
+We had to work around edge cases for people with missing teeth or other irregularities.
+This chart shows how teeth should be numbered:

 [Teeth chart]()

+Our results were good, achieving both a precision, recall, and f1 of about 0.95.
+Precision is defined by the number of good boxes divided by the number of total boxes.
+Precision shows how trustworthy each of our outputted boxes are.
+Recall is defined by the number of good boxes divided by the number of good boxes plus the number of missed boxes.
+Recall shows how many boxes are missing in our output.
+The goal of object detection is to balance precision and recall to get the best results.
+We were able to calculate these numbers by comparing our results to the ground truth data.
+The ground truth was determined by an actual dentist.
+The fact that our results were so close to the dentist's results is promising.

-#### Setup instructions to run main.py
+#### How to use
-1. Install the dependencies<br /><br />
+1. Install the dependencies<br />
 <code>pip install -r requirements.txt</code>

+2. Run the main file<br />
+<code>python main.py</code>

+3. To see the visualizer, add the command line argument -V or --visualize<br />
+<code>python main.py -V</code>